terrenmoe/scalable_vector_graphics/README.md

 Pro-Tips:
   <li>
-    The width and height of the <svg> element refer to the whole SVG image
+    The width and height of the &#60;svg&#61; element refer to the whole SVG image
   </li>
   <li>
     SVG is XML, all elements need closed